Jack Vallentyne: Other achievements

 In July 1980, Vallentyne established the Johnny Biosphere project, in light of the earth’s environmental problems, seeking to encourage future generations to take on this important role.
 The message to the kids Johnny Biosphere (aka Jack Vallentyne) visited was simple: "Be kind to the Earth and it will be kind to you."

 Publications

-Some of Vallentyne’s publications include: ‘Tragedy in Mouse Utopia: An Ecological Commentary on Human Utopia,’ (Trafford Publishers), ‘The Algal Bowl,’ (University of Alberta Press), published posthumously was translated to several languages, became a bestseller and contributed to the wake-up on the causes and consequences of lake deterioration.
+Some of Vallentyne’s publications include: ‘Tragedy in Mouse Utopia: An Ecological Commentary on Human Utopia,’ (Trafford Publishers).
+‘The Algal Bowl,’ (University of Alberta Press), published posthumously, was translated to several languages and became a bestseller, contributing to the wake-up on the causes and consequences of lake deterioration.
 Vallentyne also worked on the revision of the ‘Great Lakes Water Quality Agreement’ (GLWQA) by developing and implementing the "ecosystem approach" to research and environmental conservation.

 Awards and recognition

 In 1992 Vallentyne received the Rachel Carson Award for raising public awareness of science from the Society of Environmental Toxicology and Chemistry.

 In 2001, he received the A.C.
 Redfield Lifetime Achievement Award "for his exemplary research contributions in paleolimnology, biogeochemistry and eutrophication; outstanding administrative accomplishments in forming and fostering the Experimental Lakes Area; and passionate efforts in educating children in environmental, ecological and limnological issues."